Dhumm: Soundtrack

+The soundtrack was composed by Gurukiran collaborating with Sudeep for the second time after Chandu (2002).
+All the lyrics were written by V. Nagendra Prasad.

+The soundtrack was released by Ashwini Recording Company.

 Reception

-Chitraloka wrote that "This is an action extravaganza.
+Chitraloka.com wrote that "This is an action extravaganza.
 M.S.Ramesh has really showed his ‘guts’ in making a nice action film that stands out from other action films.
-The dialogues and wonderful performance by key artistes has boosted up the quality of the film. [...]
+The dialogues and wonderful performance by key artists have boosted up the quality of the film. [...]
 Congrats for the convincing job done by Ramesh and Team".